Broadcom/AFBR-S50-API/Doxygen/03_1_mcuxpresso.md

     @image latex 3_6_debug_resume.jpg "Fig. 3.6: Resume the halted program."

 ## Display the Measurement Values

+@note This applies only for the \ref example_app.
+In case of the \ref explorer_app, use the AFBR-S50 Explorer GUI instead.

 Display the measurement values on a PC via an UART terminal: